MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 	meanPemaObj$totalValidObs
 	[1] 2000

-Note that the number of total valid observations is now 2000.
+The number of total valid observations is now 2000.

 #### Using a *RevoScaleR* Data Source with the *pemaCompute* Function

-In the previous section we analysed data in memory.
+In the previous section, we analyzed data in memory.
 The **RevoScaleR** package provides a data source framework that allows data to be automatically extracted in chunks from data on disk or in a database.
-It also provides the *.xdf* file format that can very efficiently extract chunks of data.
+It also provides the *.xdf* file format that can efficiently extract chunks of data.

 We can use a sample .xdf file provided with the package.
-First we will create a data source for this file:
+First we create a data source for this file:

 	airXdf <- RxXdfData(file.path(rxGetOption("sampleDataDir"),
 	    "AirlineDemoSmall.xdf"))

 Using the *meanPemaObj* created above, we compute the mean of the variable *ArrDelay* (the arrival delay in minutes).
 The data in this file is stored in three blocks, with 200,000 rows in each block.
-The *pemaCompute* function will process these chunks one at a time:
+The *pemaCompute* function processes these chunks one at a time:

 	pemaCompute(meanPemaObj, data = airXdf, varName = "ArrDelay")